montysecurity/linper/README.md

 3. To remove reverse shells from systemctl service files, it looks for the any file with the given RHOST in it and then looks for the name of said file in any other file and removes both

 4. To remove shells from /etc/rc.local, it simply greps out any reference to the given RHOST and if the remaining file is two lines long it assumes there was nothing else to execute in rc.local so it removes the file (it checks for two lines because, at minimum, it must start with `!#/bin/sh -e` and end with `exit 0`)

+## doors execution frequency

+- bashrc: every time bash initializes for the user it was installed with (e.g. interactive shell, or running "/bin/bash")
+- crontab: every minute (this can be changed by altering the $CRON variable at the top of the script) (see TODO.md)
+- systemctl: at system startup
+- /etc/rc.local: at system startup
+- /etc/skel/.bashrc: after a new user is created, and then any time that user initializes bash